 Total US tax revenue equaled 26 percent of gross domestic product (GDP), well below the 34 percent average for developed countries (figure 1).

 Total Tax Revenue

 US taxes are low relative to those in other developed countries.
 In 2015, US taxes at all levels of government represented 26 percent of GDP, compared with an average of 34 percent of GDP for the 34 member countries of the Organisation for Economic Co-operation and Development (OECD).

-Among OECD countries, only Korea, Chile, Mexico collected less than the United States as a percentage of GDP.
+Among OECD countries, only Korea, Chile, Mexico, and Ireland collected less than the United States as a percentage of GDP.
 Taxes exceeded 40 percent of GDP in seven European countries, including Denmark and France, where taxes were greater than 45 percent of GDP.
 But those countries generally provide more extensive government services than the United States does.

 Composition of Tax Revenue

 Income and Profits Taxes: Taxes on personal income and business profits made up 49 percent of US tax revenue in 2015, a higher percentage than in most other OECD countries, where such taxes averaged 34 percent of the total (figure 2).
 Australia, Denmark, and New Zealand topped the United States in this category, generating over half of their total revenue from such taxes.
 In the United States, taxes on income and profits of individuals alone generated 37 percent of total tax revenue, compared with 25 percent on average within the OECD.

 Social Security Contributions: The United States collects relatively less revenue dedicated to retirement, disability, and other social security programs—24 percent of total tax revenue—than the 26 percent OECD average.
 Some countries were well above that average: the Slovak and Czech Republics, Slovenia and Japan all collected 40 percent or more of their revenue from that source.

-Property Taxes: Property taxes provided almost twice as large a share of US tax revenue—11 percent in 2014—than the OECD average of 6 percent.
+Property Taxes: Property taxes provided almost twice as large a share of US tax revenue—10 percent in 2015—than the OECD average of 6 percent.
 Almost all revenue from taxes on property in the United States is collected by state and local governments.